betty-alemayehu/capstone-form-client/public/Proposal/01_proposal.md

 ## 📖 Overview

-BodyLingo is a **gamified fitness app** designed to make learning and mastering physical movements enjoyable and interactive.
+bodylingo is a **gamified fitness app** designed to make learning and mastering physical movements enjoyable and interactive.
 Inspired by apps like _Duolingo_ and _CodeSignal_, it offers a **progressive "tree path"** of poses and activities across disciplines like yoga, calisthenics, and dance.
 Users can learn poses, upload images to evaluate their form, and track their progress visually.
-With integrated features for **AI-powered posture feedback**, BodyLingo helps users grow from beginner to expert in their chosen disciplines.
+With integrated features for **AI-powered posture feedback**, bodylingo helps users grow from beginner to expert in their chosen disciplines.

 ---

 ## 🚧 Problem Space

-Mastering physical movements like yoga, dance, or calisthenics is challenging due to high costs (despite minimal equipment), lack of feedback, and inconsistent practice. **Beginners** often feel **intimidated**, while experienced users **struggle to track progress** or **refine technique affordably**.
-BodyLingo solves these issues with gamified guidance, progress tracking, and personalized feedback.
+Mastering physical movements like yoga, dance, or calisthenics is challenging due to high costs (despite minimal equipment), lack of feedback, and inconsistent practice. **Beginners** often feel **intimidated**, while experienced users **struggle to track progress** or **refine technique affordably**. bodylingo solves these issues with gamified guidance, progress tracking, and personalized feedback.

 ---